rtimmons/smarthome/setup.md

 Download Raspbian Jessie (lite - no desktop) from [here](https://www.raspberrypi.org/downloads/raspbian/).
+This redirects here for the impatient: https://downloads.raspberrypi.org/raspbian_lite_latest **NOTE 2020-12-06**: This doc was created when latest was "Jessie".
+Now it's "Buster."
+Not sure if anything breaks.
-This redirects here for the impatient: https://downloads.raspberrypi.org/raspbian_lite_latest (I've not tried other distros but I assume they'll work - we really only need systemd and `apt-get` I think.)
+(I've not tried other distros but I assume they'll work - we really only need systemd and `apt-get` I think.)

 Burn to SD card using [etcher](https://etcher.io/).